-The Ann "Tunky" Riley scholarship commemorates the work of the late Ann "Tunky" Riley, a dedicated teacher, passionate advocate for quality public education, and wife of former Secretary of the U.S. Department of Education Richard W. Riley, who is a leading advocate in advancing education as a national priority.
+Richard W. Riley, the former Secretary of the U.S. Department of Education, is a leading advocate in advancing education as a national priority and has been actively involved with Walden University for years.
+The Ann "Tunky" Riley commemorates the work of the late Ann "Tunky" Riley, a dedicated teacher, passionate advocate for quality public education, and wife of former Secretary of the U.S. Department of Education Richard W. Riley.

-The scholarship, which honors four newly enrolled educators who are making a difference in the lives of others, reflects the college's dedication to lifelong learning and supports the many educators who stand out because of their superior contributions to their students, colleagues, schools, and communities.
+The scholarship honors educators who are making a difference in the lives of others and reflects the college's dedication to lifelong learning and supports the many educators who stand out because of their superior contributions to their students, colleagues, schools, and communities.

-Up to four $25,000 scholarships* are awarded to new students who are interested in enrolling in one of the following Walden programs:
+This scholarship awards up to four $25,000 scholarships† to new students who are interested in enrolling in one of the following programs:

 Recipients of the Ann "Tunky" Riley Excellence in K–12 Education Scholarship must:

 All required information must be provided in order for a nomination to be considered.
 Applicants may be contacted by phone to confirm the authenticity of information submitted.

 This scholarship will have an application deadline of November 8, 2019.

 A scholarship committee comprising members of Walden University will review the nominations and all submitted application materials and select the scholarship recipients.

 Individuals who receive a scholarship must affirm that they are willing and able to participate in all publicity efforts promoting the program by signing a release form that allows Walden University to use the individual's participation in the program for publicity purposes.
 Such publicity may include news releases and media advisories, local and national media coverage, media interviews and photos, inclusion on the Walden website and other similar public relations activities.
 All such materials remain the sole and exclusive property of Walden University.